 - Installation of motion sensors to light rarely used areas

 - Use of Light Emitting Diode (LED) lights, which are highly efficient and last, on average, for 50,000 hours.
-LED accent lighting was installed in two locations on campus.

 The 2002 lighting audit alone resulted in the annual conservation of over 325,000 kilowatt hours.
 The savings would power about 37 houses for an entire year.